-> CO2 The Dunkirk territory and its hinterland have set the target of reducing emissions by 55% by 2030 and becoming carbon neutral by 2050.
+CO2 The Dunkirk territory and its hinterland have set the target of reducing emissions by 55% by 2030 and becoming carbon neutral by 2050.
 To do so, large-scale community infrastructures are currently being developed.
-By activating numerous resources (energy efficiency, sobriety, the circular economy, fossil energy replacements, transformation of processes, etc.), we will be able to reduce 60 to 75% of carbon emissions while the remaining emissions will be avoided thanks to techniques for the capture, transport for storage or use of $\rm CO_2$ (CCUS).
-As part of this framework, the territory is working together to set up an open $\rm CO_2$ Hub.
+By activating numerous resources (energy efficiency, sobriety, the circular economy, fossil energy replacements, transformation of processes, etc.), we will be able to reduce 60 to 75% of carbon emissions while the remaining emissions will be avoided thanks to techniques for the capture, transport for storage or use of CO2 [CCUS].
+As part of this framework, the territory is working together to set up an open CO2 Hub.
 (See page 16 for more information).

-60 to 75%

-25 to 40%

-residual emissions capture for use or
+60 to 75% reduction in emissions thanks to process decarbonisation 25 to 40% residual emissions capture for use or storage